Getting Started with stdapi.ai¶

 - Configure AWS credentials

-The simplest deployment option.
-Ideal for first-time users, testing, or proof-of-concept.
+The simplest production-ready deployment.
+Ideal for first-time users, testing, or getting started quickly.

 Deploy it: